Fakhrul-Hakimy/LogBook/README.md

+# 🚨 Project Discontinued 🚨

+This project was a **learning experiment** to explore Flet + FastAPI + PostgreSQL.
+It is now **archived** due to limitations in the Flet framework, such as limited widget customization and performance constraints on mobile.

+Development continues in a **new Flutter-based version** for better scalability, performance, and cross-platform support.

+➡️ **See the new repository here:** [LogBook (Flutter Version)](https://github.com/Fakhrul-Hakimy/LogBook-Flutter)

+---

 # 📓 LogBook

 LogBook is a learning project — an Android application built with Flet for logging daily activities.
 It features a Python-based frontend with a FastAPI backend, connected to a PostgreSQL database.
 The backend is securely exposed to the internet via Cloudflare Tunnel to simulate production-level deployment.